railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

    *List of items waiting.*

-You can also do goods in data entry manually if there's no order, using the menu :menuselection:`Stock Management --> Incoming Goods --> Items to be Processed` followed by a click on :guilabel:`*New`.
+You can also do goods in data entry manually if there's no order, using the menu :menuselection:`Stock Management --> Incoming Goods --> Items to be Processed` followed by a click on :guilabel:`New`.

 A new goods-in data entry form then opens.
 Enter the supplier data in the :guilabel:`Partner field` and you can type in the reference number from your supplier in the field :guilabel:`Origin`.
 You should then enter data about the products received in lines.

 The source location is already completed by default because of your supplier selection.
 You should then give the destination location where you will place the products.
 For example, enter ``Stock``.
 At this stage you can set a lot number for traceability (this function will be described later in this chapter, so leave this field empty for the moment).

-Once the form has been completed you can confirm the receipt of all the products at the same time using the *Process Now* button.
+Once the form has been completed you can confirm the receipt of all the products at the same time using the :guilabel:`Process Now` button.
 If you want to enter data for a receipt that you're still waiting for click the button :guilabel:`Process Later`.

 .. figure:: images/stock_picking_in_form.png
    :align: center